What Is My Skin Tone? A Guide to Finding Your Undertone

 Colorescience Mineral Cosmetics for All Skin Tones

 Colorescience offers a wide variety of mineral cosmetics for all different skin tones.
 That means whether you have a cool, warm, or neutral skin tone, we have mineral cosmetics that are suitable for you.
-Plus, our mineral cosmetics are free of chemicals and safe to use on sensitive skin, making our products the perfect choice for people of all skin types.
-You can look good and feel good knowing that you arenāt coating your delicate skin with chemicals and additives.
-So, whether you are in the market for a corrector palette, lip gloss, bronzer, or color balm, we have the mineral cosmetics you need.
+Plus, our all-mineral cosmetics and sunscreens are free of chemical actives and safe to use on sensitive skin, making our products the perfect choice for people of all skin types.

-Additionally, if youāve noticed that over time you have developed different skin conditions that may be resulting in an uneven skin tone, you may be interested in our skin treatments.
-They can do all the hard work for you, and work to repair and revitalize your damaged skin.
-Our clinically tested products help to diminish the appearance of discoloration while blurring brown spots, and delivering long-term healthy skin benefits.
+Additionally, if you’ve noticed that over time you have developed different skin conditions that may be resulting in an uneven skin tone, you may be interested in our skin treatments.
+They can do all the hard work for you, and help repair and revitalize your damaged skin.

-Donāt let your uneven skin tone make you feel self-conscious or embarrassed.
-Instead, do something about it and work to improve it with Colorescience mineral cosmetics and skin treatments.
+Don’t let your uneven skin tone make you feel self-conscious or embarrassed.
+With Colorescience mineral cosmetics and skin treatments, you can be proactive and treat those conditions with products specifically designed to address them.

 What is My Skin Tone?
 FAQs